Joints—the Body’s Natural Hinges

 Performed since the 1960s, TJR results in pain-free living for 90% to 95% of patients, and enables them to return to normal functioning and their favorite activities.
 The hip, knee, and shoulder are the joints most frequently replaced; nearly a half a million hips and knees are replaced each year in the United States alone.
 New surgical techniques and more durable prosthesis components are helping to extend the lifetime of total joint replacements— an important advantage for the growing number of younger patients who are electing to have the procedure.

 After joint replacement surgery, your condition and progress are closely monitored for several days by your surgeon, nurses, and physical therapists.
 The more quickly you get moving again, the more quickly you will progress.
 For this reason, patients are encouraged to get up and start moving around as soon as possible after surgery—preferably the day of surgery.

 Physical therapy is a key part of recovery.
 As soon as a patient is medically stable after surgery, a physical therapist recommends certain exercises for the affected joint.
 To ease the discomfort the activity will initially cause, pain medication is recommended prior to exercise sessions.
 In addition, the physical therapist will go over plans for rehabilitation following hospital discharge.

 Joint replacement patients are generally discharged from the hospital when they achieve certain rehabilitative milestones, such as getting in and out of bed unassisted or walking 100 feet.
-Knee and hip replacement patients can expect to be discharged to home within 2-3 days.
+Knee and hip replacement patients can expect to be discharged home within 1-2 days and some will be able to go home the same day of surgery.
 Physical therapy at an outpatient facility is preferred, but some patients may utilize home health care physical therapy.